th3-z/kf2-webadmin-patches/README.md

 The main purpose of this is to add support for KF2 Magicked Admin in all other game modes other than Survival ( like Endless, Weekly, Zedternal, ect... ).
 It also adds the following to KF2 Server's web admin panel.

-* Wave counter in Endless mode's game ticker
+* Wave counter AND Time in Endless mode's game ticker
 * Wave counter in Endless mode's rule list
 * Difficulty in Endless mode's rule list
 * Allows to see the level of players in "Server Info" and "Players"
+* Fast navigation buttons to any other server (configure this by modifying the file "header_fastnav.inc" found in /KFGame/Web/ServerAdmin)
+* The update of gamesummary goes from 30 seconds to 1 second
+* Possibility to click on a player's Steam ID to access their steam profile in "Players"
+* Addition of a tooltip for each column in "Players"
+* Allows you to modify and apply the changes made to the .css files in the folder /images

 ## Requirements